oroinc/documentation/user_guide/user_management_groups.rst

   :header: "**Name**","**Description**"
   :widths: 10, 30

-  "**Owner**","Define a business unit, members whereof may be able to manage the user group subject to the :ref:`access and permission settings <user-guide-user-management-permissions>`" "**Name**","The name used to refer to the user group in the UI."
+  "**Owner**","Define a business unit, members of which may be able to manage the user group, subject to the :ref:`access and permission settings <user-guide-user-management-permissions>`" "**Name**","The name used to refer to the user group in the UI."